svmhub/Client_Query_Management_System/README.md

 ## Step V: Support Page(Dashboard) Creation:
 -------------------------------------------

-    1. In the support page, We have imported the following packages as follows,
+    1. In the support page, I have imported the following packages as follows,

             streamlit as steps
             matplotlib.pyplot as plty